hounddogie/NAVI-BFW/README.md

 The goal for this task is to make a command that encodes an entire command in a single data value and can be decoded. must be able to be sent thru wire number output.

-Make beacon relay infrastructure that is capable of routing these requests using a network of (setang'd and setpos'd) gimbal aimed wire data transferrers
+Make beacon relay infrastructure that is capable of letting them communicate via a "serial" connection

 Build a beacon.